hanruizhang/zhanglab/2_People.md

 I am interested in the functional interrogation of coronary artery disease-associated loci identified by human genome-wide association studies.
 My current work focuses on the role of lysosomal acid lipase in atherosclerosis.

 ### Education & Training
-- BSc, 2012, Northwest A&F University, China
+- BS, 2012, Northwest A&F University, China
 - PhD, 2018, Univerity of Massachusetts, Amherst, MA

 ## Xun Wu, PhD